 The large studios are almost cubes: 8m x 7.5m in plan and 7m high and can be subdivided into as many as 6 individual studio spaces if required.
 One of the large top-lit double-height studios is a designated tutorial room which will also be used for exhibitions and lectures.
 A secure workshop for frame-making and an open workshop for cleaning brushes are located at the north end of the corridor.

-Except for a few cellular offices and the tutorial room, there are no internal doors in the building, and all spaces interconnect in one large compartment served by the central corridor and gallery.
-It is, therefore, possible to “to move freely from space to space and see paintings, drawings and art objects being worked on, the sights, smells, and sounds of a dynamic working environment.
+Except for a few cellular glass office partitions and the tutorial room, there are no internal doors in the building, and all spaces interconnect in one large compartment served by the central corridor and gallery.
+It is, therefore, possible “to move freely from space to space and see paintings, drawings and art objects being worked on, the sights, smells, and sounds of a dynamic working environment.”

 The interior has been designed to be sufficiently robust to take the knocks administered through the daily activity of painting: the openings to the studios are lined with rough-sawn oak reinforced with raw steel angles; handrails and balustrades are mild steel finished with beeswax; the floors are sealed concrete; all ready to take the layers of color, splatter, and drip that will build up over time to slowly inhabit the neutral white interior.
 Two large staircases at each end of the building are designed with large central wells to allow canvases to be hoisted up to the mezzanine studios.